suadha93/ParFlow_DataRetrievalAndExtraction/README.md

-# Data extraction tool for the hydrological model ParFlow

 # Purpose

 This repository provides scripts and examples for extracting time-series data and variables from an open-access research dataset.
 The dataset contains experimental simulation results and derived diagnostics from ParFlow hydrological model runs, specifically ParFlowCLM DE06.
 You can find more information about the project [here](https://adapter-projekt.org/).